 Finally you can select elements manually:

-Click the Refresh data button to refresh the exploration data on its sheet.
-This will also save all your exploration changes.
-Depending on the exploration data volume it may take time to fetch and print all the data.
-For large explorations TeamOne will split data requests into multiple packages, up to 10000 cells each.
-Each result will be printed on the sheet as soon as it is received.
-Also keep in mind Google Sheets limit of 10 million cells per document.
+Click the Refresh data button to refresh the exploration.
+This will also save all any changes you made to the exploration.
+Keep in mind that depending on the volume of data, it may take some time to fetch and print all the values.
+For large explorations TeamOne will split data requests into multiple packages, up to 16,384 cells each.
+As each package is received, the data will be printed onto the sheet.